 This joint and international programme explores the traditions, formative processes and mutual interactions of the three most influential religions of European culture and history: Judaism, Christianity and Islam.
-The programme is a cooperation between the five Nordic universities of Aarhus, Copenhagen, Helsinki, Lund and Oslo, and is based on online teaching, as well as seminars both at the host institutions and Nordic institues in the Mediterranean area.
+The programme is a cooperation between the four Nordic universities of Aarhus, Copenhagen, Lund and Oslo, and is based on online teaching, as well as seminars both at the host institutions and Nordic institues in the Mediterranean area.

 These three religions have traditionally been studied more or less separately.
 The aspiration of the programme is to study the three religions together in their formative period from a comparative perspective and using a variety of approaches, which include historical, philological, social scientific, feminist and literary ones.